Mark 10:45 Program

 Having this opportunity to volunteer at Erlanger has helped me in so many ways.
 For one, it has helped me to realize that I do have time to volunteer.
 Many times I get caught up in my own busy life and I don’t feel like I have time to give back, but this experience has shown me that there is time if you make it.
 This experience has also helped me to learn how to be a servant for Christ without expecting anything in return.
 Through this weekly experience, I found myself doing this service out of love, and not because it was required."

-Freshmen are required to complete 15 hours of practical service per semester.
+Freshmen are required to complete fifteen hours of service per semester.
 Freshmen are involved in various assignments and projects on campus.
-The majority of freshmen are assigned to Facilities Services or Athletics.
+The majority of freshmen are assigned to facilities services or athletics.
 Jobs include custodial cleaning of campus buildings, moving furniture, gym monitoring, and working at athletic events.
 Students can expect to work on teams with other freshmen and a student team leader.

-Sophomores and juniors are also required to complete 15 hours of practical service per semester.
-Sophomores and juniors may be assigned to service positions on campus working with faculty or staff, but are encouraged to choose a service or work-related position off campus.
-Examples of possible on-campus positions include, but are not limited to, working with a professor, tutoring, serving as a residence hall council member or discipleship coordinator, painting, housing and informing prospective students, working with the athletic program, Student Senate and office work.
-Some examples of off-campus positions are babysitting children of faculty and staff members, volunteering at a local church, Widows Harvest, the Chattanooga Nature Center, Young Life, the Chattanooga Food Bank, and various other ministries.
+Sophomores are also required to complete fifteen hours of service per semester.
+Sophomores may be assigned to service positions on campus working with faculty or staff, but are encouraged to choose a service or work-related position off campus.
+Examples of possible on-campus positions include, but are not limited to, working with a professor, tutoring, serving as discipleship coordinator, painting, working with the athletic program, student senate and office work.
+Some examples of off-campus positions are babysitting for faculty and staff children, volunteering at a local church, Widows Harvest, the Chattanooga Nature Center, Hope for Chattanooga, Young Life, the Soup Kitchen, and various other ministries.
 All work must be approved by the Office of Student Development.

-Seniors, married students, and students who have completed six semesters of practical service are exempt from practical service.
+Juniors, seniors, married students, and students who have completed four semesters of service hours are exempt from practical service.

-Any questions regarding the Practical Service Program should be directed to the Student Development Office:
+Any questions regarding the Mark 10:45 Program should be directed to the Student Development Office: